Can Soccer Games End in a Tie? Here's How It Works

 How Do Ties in Soccer Work During the Olympics?

-During the Olympics, the first stage of competition is the group stage, when teams play to accumulate points.
-During this stage, teams — sorted previously into three groups of four teams in the women's tournament and four groups of four teams in the men's — play each other round-robin-style within each group, so every potential matchup happens.
+Olympic tournaments handle ties pretty much the same way that the World Cup does.
+The Olympics, like the World Cup, begin with the group stage, where teams — sorted previously into three groups of four teams in the women's tournament and four groups of four teams in the men's — play each other.
 Each team gets three points for a win and zero for a loss, but if they tie, each team gets a point.

 Once every matchup has happened, the points are tallied, and the top two teams in each group advance to the quarterfinal stage, along with, on the women's side, the top two third-place finishers.
 If two or more teams have the same amount of points when the group stage ends, there is a whole set of slightly complicated criteria to break the deadlock — including goal differential.

-If both teams score the same amount of goals at the end of that first set, teams will continue to kick one shot each until the tie ends — this is known as "sudden death."
-Once a team loses, it's out of the tournament, with the only exception being the semifinals; the losers of the two semifinal matches go head-to-head to determine the third-place finisher.
+After the group stage ends, as with the World Cup, ties at the end of regulation time will incur two additional 15-minute periods.
+At the end of those two periods, the highest-scoring team wins, or a shootout determines the winner.
+Once a team loses, it's out of the tournament, with the only exception being the semifinals; the losers of the two semifinal matches go head to head to determine the third-place finisher.

 Don't Ties Make Soccer Games Boring?

 Not at all!
 Soccer games that end in a tie are often just as tense and competitive as the ones that don't.
 The very fact that they end in a tie often means that the teams are unusually well-matched and playing great on both offense and defense, rather than a clear imbalance of talent or power.